-Currently attending and withdrawing from a later term that has not begun
+Currently attending and withdrawing from a later summer term that has not begun

 Students in this scenario are not required to undergo R2T4 since there is not a break in enrollment.
-Although we will not perform R2T4, the student's cost of attendance may change creating a smaller cost of attendance for summer.
+Although we will not perform R2T4, the student's cost of attendance (financial aid budget) may change, creating a smaller cost of attendance for summer.
 If the original amount of summer financial aid awarded is greater than the new cost of attendance, students will owe a balance to the University.
 Final cost of attendance determinations for student enrollment during the summer is assessed in mid-July.

-Currently attending M, F, T, I or J (and intending on completing those terms) and withdrawing from S, L or O.
+Currently attending M1, M4, M, F, T, 1, 8 or J (and intending on completing those terms) and withdrawing from J, 8, S or L.

-Withdrawing from a currently enrolled term yet staying enrolled in a future term:
+Withdrawing from a current summer term, yet staying enrolled in a future summer term:

 Students in this scenario are required to undergo R2T4.
 This is because there is a break in enrollment.
 Your last day of attendance will be the date of your withdrawal.
 If you are enrolled in future terms that have not yet begun, you can submit a UTSA Summer Return of Title IV Aid Form in which you certify that you will attend your future term courses and complete them.
 Completing this form will prevent you from undergoing an initial R2T4 calculation.
 This form is available at The One Stop Enrollment Center at the time of your withdrawal and must be submitted within 10 business days of your withdrawal.
 If you do not submit this form at the time of your withdrawal, you will be notified via your preferred email as indicated in ASAP of the need to complete this form within 10 business days.
 If the form is not submitted within the 10 business day timeframe, we will process your account for R2T4.
 Should you decide to withdraw from your later term or stop attending, your R2T4 will be processed as of the date of your withdrawal from your earlier term.